MVakharia/mvakharia.github.io/easy_mode_habit_formation.md

 # Habit formation on easy difficulty modes

 There's a subtle design problem in some games: lower difficulty settings or levels often unintentionally train players out of the behaviours expected by higher levels.
-Not because players avoid learning, but because systems shape habits.
+It's not that players are trying to avoid learning, it's just the way that systems shape habits.

 If a challenge doesn't require a mechanic, we'll be less inclined to use it, and if it drops out of the loop, we forget it exists.